EFSI-DETR: Efficient Frequency-Semantic Integration for Real-Time Small Object Detection in UAV Imagery: Method

 This design allows the module to adaptively emphasize different frequency components, such as enhancing high-frequency details in texture-rich regions while accentuating low-frequency components in smoother background areas.

-\textbf{Why simulated frequency processing.} In natural image analysis, frequency selectivity can be achieved either by explicit transforms (e.g., FFT/DWT) or by local, learnable spatial operators whose impulse responses approximate canonical low-, band-, or high-pass filters.
+\textbf{Why simulated frequency processing.} In natural image analysis, frequency selectivity can be achieved either by explicit transforms or by local, learnable spatial operators whose impulse responses approximate canonical low-, band-, or high-pass filters.
 Since convolution in space corresponds to multiplication in the Fourier domain, local kernels inherently induce frequency responses.
-Average pooling behaves as a strong low-pass operator (sinc-like), the identity path is all-pass, and depthwise convolutions can learn derivative-like kernels (e.g., Laplacian or Sobel) that emphasize high-frequency edges and textures.
+Average pooling behaves as a strong low-pass operator, the identity path is all-pass, and depthwise convolutions can learn derivative-like kernels that emphasize high-frequency edges and textures.
+In this view, DMSD forms a compact, learnable filter-bank that is frequency-inspired yet intentionally non-transform: it does not enforce the orthogonality or orientation constraints of DWT sub-bands, but instead pursues content-adaptive band emphasis with minimal overhead.
 This forms a compact filter-bank view consistent with multiresolution analysis\citep{mallat89theory} and spatial architectures that explicitly separate frequency pathways\citep{chen2019octconv, zhang2019blurpool}.
 Unlike fixed banks, our dynamic weighting $\alpha_i(\mathbf{X})$ adapts band emphasis to content: texture-rich regions receive stronger high-band responses, while smooth backgrounds favor the low band.
 Such simulated frequency processing preserves translation equivariance under standard padding, reduces aliasing with pre-filtering, avoids periodic-boundary artifacts from global transforms, and integrates naturally with modern detection backbones.

 \textbf{Why not FFT-like transforms.} Spectral transforms (FFT/DCT/DWT) have shown strong global-mixing ability in recognition models\citep{rippel2015spectral, lee-thorp2021fnet, worrall2017harmonic}, but they incur practical costs for real-time UAV deployment. (i) \textbf{Kernel fusion.} FFT pipelines—forward transform, pointwise multiply, inverse transform—are difficult to fuse with adjacent operations, causing additional kernel launches and synchronization.
 Local depthwise or pointwise ops are compiler-friendly and easily fused. (ii) \textbf{Memory traffic.} Global transforms require non-local data movement and complex-valued tensors, increasing bandwidth pressure. (iii) \textbf{Shape sensitivity.} FFT efficiency depends on input factorization; irregular sizes need padding or tiling, which complicates dense prediction near boundaries. (iv) \textbf{Hardware portability.} Highly optimized, int8-capable FFT kernels are less common across edge NPUs and embedded GPUs than standard convolution and pooling.
 Empirically, Fourier-based mixing enlarges receptive fields effectively but offers limited benefit under strict latency and memory budgets.
 We therefore adopt a deployable, learnable, and content-adaptive spatial approximation that retains key spectral advantages while ensuring efficient, stable inference.